 Product Rating: 9 out of 10 ★★★★★★★★★☆

 Sonos produces some of the best wireless speakers.
-Their speakers can be used to stream music from services such as spotify, Pandora, Rhapsody or directly from you computer through a media player like iTunes.
+Their speakers can be used to stream music from services such as Spotify, Pandora, Rhapsody or directly from your computer through a media player like iTunes.

 Sonos takes things up a notch by providing a fantastic range of customisation, the clever phone app makes it a joy to control every setting from sound quality to the simple setup and installation.

 Sono Play5 can be played independently or, if your budget permits, can be simultaneously synced to other Sonos speakers and placed in different rooms for the ultimate listening experience.
 You can control your speakers with the same phone and set grouping options.

 Each speaker has its own wireless network, amplifier, wireless access to your whole music collection on your laptop/computer or the internet, and can be controlled via the Sonos mobile apps.

 If you would like to connect an existing stereo system to the Sonos setup you can do so with a Sono-Connect device which provides an input source for your stereo system.

 You could also add a Sonos-Connect-Amp which is a little box that acts as both the Amp and Source for third party speakers.
 The Connect devices can be controlled by the Sonos mobile apps.

 How well did the Sonos Play5 perform?